-This project is located south of the existing project levee which is maintained by the Lower San Joaquin Levee District.
-The toe of the project levee, located north of the San Joaquin River Overflow Bridge is at STA 607+40 and the crown of the levee is at STA 607+60.
-The pile to be driven into the existing roadway embankment (to Abutment 3) is at STA 607+ 01.28, which is approximately 40 feet south of the toe of the project levee (STA 607+40).
+This project is located in between the north and south project levees which are maintained by the Lower San Joaquin Levee District.
+The toe of the project levee, located north of the San Joaquin River Bridge is at STA 607+40 (about 600 feet north of the bridge).
+The toe of the project levee at the south is about 1050 feet south of the bridge.

-Excavation of native soils (approximately 100 cubic yards) adjacent to the existing abutment will be required so that the abutment can be widened to accommodate the new width of the widened bridge.
+Excavation in the native soil (approximately 300 cubic yards) around the old abutments will be required so they can be removed and replaced to support the new wider bridge.
 All native soils excavated from the bridge abutment area will be stockpiled on-site for 3 months maximum and then used as backfill within the same area.
-No processing of the backfill materials will be necessary.
-Standard excavation and hauling equipment will be used, primarily backhoe and dump trucks, to excavate and haul the materials.
-Measures will be taken to prevent debris materials to enter the stream.
+No processing of the stockpiles will be necessary.
+Standard excavation and hauling equipment will be used, primarily backhoes and dump trucks, to excavate and haul the materials.
+Standard Construction - Best Management Practices (specific details will be determined by the bridge subcontractor when they submit their Storm Water Pollution Prevention Plan to the Resident Engineer for approval) will be used.
+Measures will be implemented to ensure that no construction debris will enter the stream.